 Overseas guests may pay by international electronic transfer.
 Any charges from payments from overseas will be passed on to the guest.

-Where two plus tents are reserved a damage deposit of £100 per tent will be taken per tent to cover any additional cleaning costs or breakages.
+Where two plus tents are reserved a damage deposit of £100 will be taken per tent to cover any additional cleaning costs or breakages.
 This will be returned in full, provided there is no damage or excess cleaning required.

 Noise – being considerate neighbours to each other and to the wild life